A large 19th-century dwelling, with a garden of nearly 800 m2,

 The ground floor

-With terracotta cabochon tile floors, in warm shades ranging from ochre to brown, the main living areas are decorated with crown moulding and a ceiling rose.
-From the cobblestone drive, the dwelling is accessible via a glass door that opens on to the entrance hall, the latter of which provides access to two living areas: the first, facing east towards the courtyard, could also be converted into a ground floor bedroom, while, the second, facing the street, communicates with an adjacent dining room, located along the house’s western façade and featuring a pink marble open-hearth fireplace as well as a niche fitted with shelves.
+Besides its terracotta floor tiles, in warm shades ranging from ochre to brown, which can be found in all the main rooms, those dedicated to entertaining are decorated with crown moulding and a ceiling rose.
+From the cobblestone drive, the dwelling is accessible via a glass door that opens on to the entrance hall, the latter of which provides access to two living areas: the first, facing east towards the courtyard, could also be used as a living room or a ground-floor bedroom with its marble fireplace, while, the second, facing the street, communicates with an adjacent dining room, located along the house’s western façade, and featuring a pink marble open-hearth fireplace, similar to the previous one as well as a niche fitted with shelves.

 The first floor